maniac379/White-Crystal/Pokemon White Crystal ChangeLog README.txt

 ToDo List
 -----------
 -Add Aura Sphere/Shockwave
--Script after Rocket Radio Tower for Girl to announce Mahogony Mart -Script to encourage team diversity
--Check Goldenrod scripts that they reset stock daily -Change spark to shockwave, add spark to more pokemon?
+-Change spark to shockwave, add spark to more pokemon?
 -Edit phoned rematches
 -Block Saffron city N and E exit, use same bit as trigger for finishing power plant